gvwilson/sdxpy/src/binary/index.md

 A Python list,
 on the other hand,
 stores references to values rather than the values themselves.
-To put the values in a file
+To put the values in a file,
 we can either write them one at a time or pack them into a contiguous block and write that.
 Similarly,